rustc_driver is essentially

 rustc's internals as a library for

-analysing a crate or emulating the compiler in-process (e.g. the RLS or rustdoc).
+analyzing a crate or emulating the compiler in-process (e.g. rustdoc).

 For those using